-"BOOK-ENTRY ONLY" NEW ISSUE RATINGS: Insured/Uninsured Moody's: Aaa/Aa2 Standard & Poor's: AAA/AA Fitch Ratings: AAA/AA-(See "RATINGS" herein)
+"BOOK-ENTRY ONLY" NEW ISSUE RATINGS: Moody's: Aa2 Standard & Poor's: AA Fitch Ratings: AA-(See "RATINGS" herein)

-In the opinion of Calfee, Halter & Griswold LLP and Lumpkin McCrary, LLP, Co-Bond Counsel, under existing law and assuming continuing compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended (the "Code").
-Further, interest on the Bonds and any profit made on their sale, exchange, transfer or other disposition are exempt from Ohio personal income tax, the Ohio corporation franchise tax (to the extent calculated on the net income basis) and income taxes imposed by municipalities and other political subdivisions in Ohio.
-Interest on the Bonds, as is the case with most other forms of interest on debt obligations, is not subject to the Ohio commercial activity tax imposed under Chapter 5751 of the Ohio Revised Code.
-Interest on the Bonds may be subject to certain federal taxes imposed on certain corporations, including the corporate alternative minimum tax on a portion of that interest, and certain taxpayers may have certain other adverse federal income tax consequences as a result of owning the Bonds.
+In the opinion of Peck, Shaffer & Williams LLP, and Gonzalez Saggio & Harlan LLP, Co-Bond Counsel, under existing law (i) assuming continuing compliance with certain covenants, interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended, and (ii) interest on the Bonds, and any profit made on their sale, exchange, transfer or other disposition are exempt from Ohio personal income tax, the Ohio commercial activity tax, the net income base of the Ohio corporate franchise tax and income taxes imposed by municipalities and other political subdivisions in Ohio.
 (For a more complete discussion of tax aspects, see "TAX MATTERS.")

-\$210,000,000 STATE OF OHIO MAJOR NEW STATE INFRASTRUCTURE PROJECT REVENUE BONDS SERIES 2007-1
+\$375,000,000 STATE OF OHIO MAJOR NEW STATE INFRASTRUCTURE PROJECT REVENUE BONDS SERIES 2008-1

-Dated: Date of Delivery

-Due: Serially, as shown on this inside cover
+Dated: Date of Delivery Due: Serially, as shown on this inside cover

-The Bonds are special obligations of the State of Ohio (the "State"), issued pursuant to the Trust Agreement, dated as of May 1, 1998, as amended (the "Original Trust Agreement"), between the State and U.S. Bank National Association, as successor trustee (the "Trustee"), and the Tenth Supplemental Trust Agreement, dated as of November 1, 2007 (the "Tenth Supplemental Trust Agreement"), between the State and the Trustee (collectively, the "Trust Agreement").
+The Bonds are special obligations of the State of Ohio (the "State"), issued pursuant to the Trust Agreement, dated as of May 1, 1998, as amended (the "Original Trust Agreement"), between the State and U.S. Bank National Association, as successor trustee (the "Trustee"), and the Eleventh Supplemental Trust Agreement, dated as of October 1, 2008 (the "Eleventh Supplemental Trust Agreement"), between the State and the Trustee (collectively, the "Trust Agreement").
 The Bonds are being issued for the purpose of paying costs of the Major New State Infrastructure Projects described herein (the "Projects").
-The Ohio Director of Transportation (the "Director") has entered into a Certificate and Agreement with the Treasurer of State of the State of Ohio (the "Treasurer"), dated as of November 1, 2007 (the "Certificate and Agreement"), pursuant to which the Director has agreed that the Ohio Department of Transportation (the "Department") will make deposits with the Treasurer equal to the Bond Service Charges on the Bonds (the "Bond Service Charges") plus certain related costs primarily from Pledged Federal Highway Receipts (as defined herein).
+The Ohio Director of Transportation (the "Director") has entered into a Certificate and Agreement with the Treasurer of State of the State of Ohio (the "Treasurer"), dated as of October 1, 2008 (the "Certificate and Agreement"), pursuant to which the Director has agreed that the Ohio Department of Transportation (the "Department") will make deposits with the Treasurer equal to the Bond Service Charges on the Bonds (the "Bond Service Charges") plus certain related costs primarily from Pledged Federal Highway Receipts (as defined herein).